Reddit algorithm explained: why 94% of posts fail [2026 update]

 What strategic engagement provides:

-- Upvotes from aged, high-karma accounts
+Upvotes from aged, high-karma accounts

-- Natural patterns that mirror organic growth
+Natural patterns that mirror organic growth

-- Timed delivery to maximize the algorithm window
+Timed delivery to maximize the algorithm window

 Think of it as giving good content the early momentum it needs to reach organic audiences.
 The algorithm takes over from there.

 Quality content can fail without early momentum.
-That’s not a flaw in the system—it’s how Reddit prevents spam and surfaces what the community actually wants.
+That's not a flaw in the system: it's how Reddit prevents spam and surfaces what the community actually wants.

 The algorithm assumes that good content will naturally attract early engagement.
 When it doesn't, the algorithm assumes the content isn't good enough.